 Most people in Sikkim also speak English, so don’t worry if you don’t know Nepali.
 Even taxi drivers, shopkeepers, and people on hiking trails will be able to understand you.
 It’s a good idea to learn a few Nepali words like “Namaste” (Hello), “Dhanyabad” (Thank You), “Mo Khanchu” (I will Eat), “Ramro Cha” (Very Good), and “Mo Janchu” (I will Go).
 Adding these words to your vocabulary is a thoughtful way to connect with the local people and enhance your experience during your trekking in Sikkim.
 If you have any other questions about traveling to Sikkim, feel free to ask!

-Food and Culinary Delights in Sikkim
+Food Habits in Sikkim

 Nestled in the Himalayan mountains of India, Sikkim boasts a rich culinary heritage that mirrors its diverse cultural influences and unique geographical setting.
 The traditional cuisine here harmoniously blends flavors and ingredients from Tibetan, Nepali, and Indian culinary traditions.